Bonding (TV series)

-Bonding (stylized as BONDiNG) is an American dark comedy streaming television series that premiered on Netflix on April 24, 2019.
+Bonding (stylized as BONDiNG) is an American dark comedy television series that premiered on Netflix on April 24, 2019.
 The series stars Zoe Levin, Brendan Scannell, Micah Stock, Theo Stockman, and Nana Mensah.
 On January 16, 2020, the series was renewed for a second season which was released on January 27, 2021.

 Bonding is reported to be loosely based on the personal experience of creator Rightor Doyle.
 In July 2021, the series was canceled after two seasons.

 Synopsis

 Tiffany "Tiff" Chester (Zoe Levin) is a psychology student moonlighting as a dominatrix.
 She enlists the help of Pete Devin (Brendan Scannell), her best friend from high school who is gay, to be her assistant.
 The semi-estranged characters reconnect in Manhattan, where Pete works as a waiter and as an aspiring stand-up comedian with stage fright.
 Tiff struggles as she balances her personal life with school and her job, as well as Pete's exposure to sadomasochism and BDSM and how it gradually helps him become liberated in his life.